Chapter V · revised 28 April 2026

 • More complex operating agreement required.

-• Non-manager members may feel disconnected from the business.
+• Non-manager members may feel disconnected.

 • Manager removal provisions can be contentious.